multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 * Fixed an issue where the inheritance indicator and **Reset to parent** button was missing from the queue level **Contact List Management** pane.
 * Fixed an issue where the SMS and Web chat availability preferences in the agent adapter were the reverse of how they were configured.
 * Fixed an issue where queue transfer restrictions were not saved after being configured.
-* Fixed an issue that occured when a user attempted to name a new queue.
+* Fixed an issue that occurred when a user attempted to name a new queue.
 The name field abruptly lost focus after the first character, forcing the user to enter the queue name again.
 * Fixed an issue where creating an instance would time out and fail.
 * Fixed an issue that prevented reports from being downloaded.
 * Fixed an issue where the chat history for blended SMS sessions failed to save.
 * Fixed an issue where the **Transfer failed** message didn't appear.
-This occurred when an agent failed to pick up a tranferred call before the transferred call expiration time expired.
+This occurred when an agent failed to pick up a transferred call before the transferred call expiration time expired.
 * Fixed an issue where IVR call recordings failed to save or were corrupted.
 This resulted in recordings that were only one second long, were saved in the wrong format, or weren't saved at all.
 * Fixed an issue where completed chat sessions appeared in the chats waiting area of agent desktop.
 * Fixed an issue for CRM users with voicemails that are attached directly to tickets.
 An incorrect "External Storage must be configured" warning appeared when configuring voicemail options for IVR queues.